 The display garden in front of the nursery is open 24 hours and is planted with representative plantings of local plant associations found in wetlands, coastal areas and Banks Peninsula.
 It also has a collection of threatened plants and plants of cultural significance.

-There is an ethno-botanical garden - Nga Tipu Whakaoranga o Tutekawa - that has been developed as a living learning toolkit.
+The ethno-botanical garden - Nga Tipu Whakaoranga o Tutekawa - has been developed as a living learning toolkit.
 From the time they first arrived in Aotearoa/New Zealand, Māori people depended on native plants for the necessities of life - food, firewood, shelter, clothing, and medicine.
 Nga Tipu Whakaoranga o Tutekawa celebrates the bonds between people and plants.

 Visitors at an open day, Motukarara Nursery